PUT vs POST - Comparing HTTP Methods

 TRACE

-Two of these methods are sometimes confused in regards to when each should be used.
+Two of these methods are sometimes confused in regard to when each should be used.
 The two methods in question here are PUT

 and POST